AMD's new Carrizo: The x86 notebook processor that thinks it's a GPU

 ISSCC 2015 AMD claims its new x86-powered Carrizo system-on-chip for notebooks has more transistors and yet consumes less power than the previous generation Kaveri – and has shown off some of its engineering to help back that up.

-In time for this week's International Solid-State Circuits Conference in San Francisco this week, AMD has prepared a presentation on its Carrizo accelerated processing unit (APU) – which packs four Excavator x86 cores and eight Radeon GPU cores for laptops and similar gear.
+In time for this week's International Solid-State Circuits Conference in San Francisco, AMD has prepared a presentation on its Carrizo accelerated processing unit (APU) – which packs four Excavator x86 cores and eight Radeon GPU cores for laptops and similar gear.

 The APU is due out sometime in the first half of this year: the chip giant today wants to talk about the system-on-chip's architecture rather than its feeds and speeds.

 One key thing to keep in mind is that Carrizo is a 28nm process chip: while Intel is full steam ahead on its 14nm FinFET designs, AMD is betting big on its ability to squeeze as much performance per watt out of the larger gate size before it starts shrinking processes.